rnc/brew-koji/README.md

-Shell Completion System for the RedHat Brew Build System
+Shell Completion System for the RedHat Brew/Koji Build Systems

 Currently only ZSH is supported.